Introduction to Repatriation: Principles, practice and policies

 The course is delivered on country and hosted by one of the three community project partners.
 Speakers include Indigenous and non-Indigenous experts on repatriation from Australia and overseas.

-In 2015 the course was held on Ngarrindjeri country South of Adelaide, hosted by the Ngarrindjeri Regional Authority.
+In 2015 the course was held on Ngarrindjeri country, south of Adelaide, hosted by the Ngarrindjeri Regional Authority (NRA).
 In 2018 the course was held in Broome and Fitzroy Crossing and hosted by the Kimberley Aboriginal Law and Culture Centre (KALACC).
-The 2019 course returns to Ngarrindjeri Country, specific venue is TBC.
+The 2019 course returns to Ngarrindjeri Country, and will be taught at the NRA offices in Murray Bridge, with a day of site visits.

 "Participating in this course has been one of the most rewarding aspects of my masters.
 Being surrounded by passionate academics and activists in the field was the perfect introduction to such an overwhelming part of history.
 It was a great balance of learning the historical context, while gaining crucial insight into the contemporary issues related to repatriation.
 An incredible opportunity that I would recommend to anyone." – Darcy Whitmore, ANU Masters Student